domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There's no such thing as too cold weather.
 Only insufficient clothing. --Finnish Proverb

+Freedom is just another word for nothing left to lose. --Janis Joplin, American singer-songwriter, in the song "Me and Bobby McGee"

 Freedom is just another word for one more way to get f--ked. --Officer Gerard in Dexter, S1:E5, "Love American Style"

 A lo mejor los pescados te encuentran.
 (Maybe the fish will find you.) --Dexter in Dexter, S1:E5, "Love American Style"